Allen Durham: Meralco Bolts (2019–2020)

 Durham returned for his fourth straight year for another chance at a Governors' Cup title.
 Expectations were higher, with Meralco acquiring frontcourt help for him in Raymond Almazan in a trade with Rain or Shine.
 He missed some games as he had to fly back to the US for the birth of his first child.
 The Bolts lost to TnT, with TnT's import K. J. McDaniels scoring 51 points on them.
 Durham then had a triple-double against the San Miguel Beermen, with 29 points, 15 rebounds, and 11 assists as they won back-to-back games.
 They blew out Ginebra in a 24-point victory, with him having 39 points and 12 rebounds.
 They also blew out the Columbian Dyip with him having 34 points and 14 rebounds.
 Then he had 26 points and 19 rebounds against the Batang Pier.
 They met TnT in the semis.
 In Game 1, he scored half of his 32 points in the fourth quarter to try to spark a rally, but he was outplayed by McDaniels, who had 38 points and got TnT the win.
 In Game 2, he got a triple-double with 44 points, 19 rebounds, and 11 assists, and was able to tie the series.
 In Game 3, the team gave up several offensive rebounds and had a costly turnover that led to TnT winning that game.
 Durham, who made that costly turnover in Game 3, bounced back the next game with 36 points, forcing a do-or-die with TnT.
 The Bolts then won Game 5, as he got a near triple-double with 28 points, 10 rebounds, and eight assists.
 They moved on to the Finals, where they faced Ginebra once again.
 He was able to go back to the States to be with his family, as there was a Christmas break before the Finals.
-In Game 1 of the Finals, he had a triple-double of 25 points, 18 rebounds, and 10 assists, but was blocked by Japeth Aguilar at he rim, which sealed the win for Ginebra.
+In Game 1 of the Finals, he had a triple-double of 25 points, 18 rebounds, and 10 assists, but was blocked by Japeth Aguilar at the rim, which sealed the win for Ginebra.
 They tied the series the next game, with him getting a near 20-20 double-double and his teammates stepping up.
 But the Bolts fell 2–1 in Game 3, and Almazan was hurt, which led to him being ruled out of the game.
 Before Game 4, Durham beat Brownlee once again for Best Import of the Conference.
 This made him the player with the most Best Import awards in the Governors' Cup, overtaking Derrick Brown and AZ Reid, and 2nd all-time for most Best Imports won, behind Bobby Parks.
 Once again, Meralco lost on the same night he got his Best Import award.
 They went on to lose Game 5, losing to them for the third time in four seasons.